WWE Championship: 1963–1982

-During Morales's reign, the championship belt was updated several times.
+During Morales's reign, the championship belt was updated three times.
 First in 1971, this design was on an indigo colored strap and contained three shield-shaped plates.
 Below the center plate, which read "World Heavyweight Champion" and had a cross at its center, a separate horizontal plate read "WWWF".
 This was replaced with another design in 1972.
 This version, on a red strap, read "WWWF Heavyweight Wrestling Champion" around the edges with an eagle at the center, while six side plates represented several countries.
 1973 saw the introduction of another yet similar design; this one was on a black strap and contained two grapplers above a differently designed eagle.
-This version was subsequently held by Stan Stasiak, Bruno Sammartino, "Superstar" Billy Graham – who wore a red leather variation – and Bob Backlund.
+This version was subsequently held by Stan Stasiak, Bruno Sammartino, "Superstar" Billy Graham (who wore a red leather variation), and Bob Backlund.
 During the latter's reign, the promotion's name was shortened to World Wrestling Federation (WWF), but the physical championship belt still read "WWWF".